-- 1. White nodes produce labels for the incident edges, and black nodes produce an empty output. - 2.
-For each white node, the labels of the incident edges always form a word in W. - 3.
-For each black node, the labels of the incident edges form a word in B with probability at least 1 p. - A black randomized algorithm is analogous, with the roles of white and black nodes reversed.
+- (1) White nodes produce labels for the incident edges, and black nodes produce an empty output. - (2) For each white node, the labels of the incident edges always form a word in W. - (3) For each black node, the labels of the incident edges form a word in B with probability at least 1 p.

+A black randomized algorithm is analogous, with the roles of white and black nodes reversed.
+Manuscript submitted to ACM

-Note that if we are given any Monte Carlo randomized algorithm A that solves $\Pi$ with high probability in time T, we can always turn it into a white randomized algorithm (or black randomized algorithm) A' that solves $\Pi$ with a local error probability 1/n and running time T + O(1): the local failure probability cannot exceed the global failure probability, and if some white nodes are unhappy (violating constraints in W), we can locally fix it so that all white nodes are happy and only black nodes are unhappy (e.g. all unhappy white nodes simply pick the first word of W).
+Note that if we are given any Monte Carlo randomized algorithm A that solves Π with high probability in time T, we can always turn it into a white randomized algorithm (or black randomized algorithm) A' that solves Π with a local error probability 1/n and running time T + O(1): the local failure probability cannot exceed the global failure probability, and if some white nodes are unhappy (violating constraints in W), we can locally fix it so that all white nodes are happy and only black nodes are unhappy (e.g. all unhappy white nodes simply pick the first word of W).
 Hence it is sufficient to prove a lower bound for white randomized algorithms.

-4.1 Speedup simulation
+4.4 Speedup simulation

-We will first prove a probabilistic version of Lemma 2; the proof follows the same strategy as [10]:
+We will first prove a probabilistic version of Lemma 3.1; the proof follows the same strategy as [13]:

-Lemma 10.
-Assume that there exists a white randomized algorithm that solves $\Pi{\Delta}(x, y)$ in $T \ge 1$ rounds in trees, for $\Delta \ge 2x + y + 1$ , with local error probability $p \le 1/4^{\Delta+1}$ .
-Then there exists a white randomized algorithm that solves $\Pi{\Delta}(x+1, y+x)$ in T-1 rounds in trees, with local error probability at most $q = 5\Delta p^{\frac{1}{\Delta+1}}$ .
+LEMMA 4.1.
+Assume that there exists a white randomized algorithm that solves $\Pi{\Delta}(x, y)$ in $T \ge 1$ rounds in trees, for $\Delta \ge 2x + y + 1$, with local error probability $p \le 1/4^{\Delta+1}$.
+Then there exists a white randomized algorithm that solves $\Pi{\Delta}(x + 1, y + x)$ in T - 1 rounds in trees, with local error probability at most $q = 5\Delta p^{\frac{1}{\Delta+1}}$.

 To prove the lemma, assume that A is the white randomized algorithm with running time T and local error probability p.
-Let $\alpha$ be a parameter that we will fix later.
+Let $\alpha \in [0, 1]$ be a parameter that we will fix later.

-Preliminaries.
+4.4.1 Preliminaries.
 Let N(x, r) denote the radius-r neighborhood of node x.
-Throughout this section, we will use $u, u', u_i$ etc. to refer to black nodes and $v, v', v_i$ etc. to refer to white nodes.
+Throughout this section, we will use u, u', u_i etc. to refer to black nodes and v, v', v_i etc. to refer to white nodes.
 For a black node u and a white node v adjacent to u, define